LaBrandon Toefield

-Early years
+Early life

 Toefield was born and raised in Independence, Louisiana.
 He attended Independence High School, where he played for the high school football team under head coach Charles Baglio.
 Toefield excelled as a sophomore rushing for 1,800 yards and 32 touchdowns.
-As a junior Toefield lead Independence to the 3A state championship before losing to Evangel Christian Academy.
+As a junior Toefield lead Independence to the 3A state championship game before losing to Evangel Christian Academy.
 In Toefield's junior season he rushed for 2,800 yards and 45 touchdowns.
-He injured his knee in the spring of that year and did not play as a senior.
+Due to the Tiger's lack of a passing attack, the coaches overused him, causing him to injure his knee in the spring of that year.
+His rehabilitation caused him not to play as a senior in high school.

 College career

 Toefield was a three-year starter at Louisiana State.
-As a junior named an All-Southeastern Conference first-team selection by league’s coaches and Associated Press.
+As a junior named an All-Southeastern Conference first-team selection by league's coaches and Associated Press.

 Toefield rushed for 2,149 yards with 26 touchdowns on 511 carries, ranking ninth in school history in rushing yards, eighth in rushing scores and sixth in carries.
 Started 10 games as a freshman, 11 games as a junior and 9 games as a senior.
 He led all freshman running backs in the SEC with 682 yards on 165 carries with five touchdowns.
 Toefield majored in general studies.